nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <sub>Fig 26: Sample of Help command with listed output of in-built commands.</sub>

 #### [Back to table of contents](#table-of-contents)

+Should you ever need a quick refresher on our commands, you can refer to the next section which shows a table of our command list!

 <div style="page-break-before:always">&nbsp;</div>
 <p></p>